DUNE/dune-justin/docs/tutorials.dune.md

 ran.
 In this case, the jobscript just outputs a Hello world message and the number of the Monte Carlo virtual file counter.

+## Jobs with inputs and outputs

+## Interactive testing of jobscripts

+## Rapid Code Distribution to jobs via cvmfs

+Part of this section has to be done on a computer at Fermilab.